 I’d hoped (apparently in vain) that Apple finally understood how badly its cutesy, whimsical image hurts its chances of executive-suite penetration.
 This image crops up in too many ways on the Lisa: the Apple (control) key, the mouse, and on and on.
 Please, guys, the next time you’re in the executive-suite waiting room, flip through the magazines on the table.
 You’ll find Fortune, Barron’s, Forbes, etc., but certainly not Nibble.
 There’s a lesson there.

 Other criticisms, however, struck much closer to home.
 There was one in particular that came to virtually everyone’s lips as soon as they sat down in the front of a Lisa: it was slow.
 No matter how beautiful and friendly this new interface might look, actually using it required accepting windows that jerked reluctantly into place seconds after pulling on them with the mouse, a word processor that a moderately skilled typer could outrace by lines at a time, menus that drew themselves line by laborious line while you sat waiting and wondering if you were ever going to be able to just get this letter finished.
 Poor performance had been the dirty little secret plaguing GUI implementations for years.
 Certainly it had been no different on the Alto.
 One PARC staffer estimated that the Alto’s overall speed would have to be improved by a factor of ten for it to be a viable commercial product outside the friendly confines of PARC and its ultra-patient researchers.
 Apple only compounded the problem with a hardware design that was surprisingly clunky in one of its most vital areas.
 Bizarrely on a machine that was ultimately going to be noticed primarily for its display, they decided against adding any specialized chips to help generate said display, choosing instead to dump the entire burden onto the 68000.
 Apple would not even have needed to design its own custom display chip, a task that would have been difficult without the resources of, say, Commodore’s MOS Technologies subsidiary.
 Off-the-shelf solutions, like the NEC 7220, were available, but Apple chose not to avail themselves of them.
-To compound the problem, they throttled the Lisa’s 68000 back to 5 MHz from its maximum of 8 MHz to keep it in sync with the screen refreshes it needed to constantly perform.
+To compound the problem still further, they throttled the Lisa’s 68000 back to 5 MHz from its maximum of 8 MHz to keep it in sync with the screen refreshes it needed to constantly perform.
 With the 68000 so overloaded and strangled, the Lisa could seem almost as unusably slow as the old Alto at many tasks.